Jun 19, 2025reading time icon7 min

 General condition of the property

-Obviously, even if the property is large and located in a desirable neighborhood, it will inevitably lose value if its general condition does not meet expectations.
+Even if a property is large and located in a desirable neighbourhood, it will lose value if its general condition is not up to par.

-But not all renovations are the same.
-Kitchen and bathroom improvements are recognized as the best ways to add value to your home before a real estate transaction.
+That said, not all renovations offer the same return.
+Kitchen and bathroom upgrades typically provide the greatest added value during a real estate transaction.

 Townhouses